How to Talk to Your Reluctant Student About Executive Function Coaching (2025)

 Share your observations

 Rather than outright contradicting them, share your observations in a non-judgmental way.
-For example:

 "I've noticed that you seem stressed out a lot, and sometimes you miss deadlines or forget about assignments.
 I'm not saying you're not doing your best, but it looks like things are a bit more challenging than they need to be."